lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 In the previous commands the batch size was 1 by default.
 This means inference was performed on each image or frame of the video, one at a time.
 To work with different sized batches, we will now use the command line argument "-n \<batch size\>" running on a single image and the video to see what happens.

-**Note **: Because the Inference Engine does not fully support dynamically setting batch size for the vehicle and license plates model used, for this exercise we use the vehicle-only (no license plates) detection model pointed to by the mVDR16 and mVDR32 variables.
+**Note **: The Inference Engine does not fully support dynamically setting batch size for the available vehicle and license plates model.
+For this exercise we must use the vehicle-only (no license plates) detection model pointed to by the mVDR16 and mVDR32 variables.

 ## Single Image

-First let us run the single image through each of the batch sizes 1, 2, 4, 8, and 16 using the commands below.
+First, let us use the default without Dynamic Batching to run a single image through each of the batch sizes 1, 2, 4, 8, and 16 using the commands below.
+As you may recall from the key concepts description, the default behavior is that setting the input batch size acts like a fixed number of inputs that are always run through inference, regardless of how many may be valid.

 ### Command Lines: